adaptris-labs/interlok-hpcc-interop/README.md

 ## Things to do

-* Register the interlok 'ip-address' was a trusted depsray location
-* Actually despray.
+* Configure a despray workflow.